ghdl/ghdl-cosim/doc/vhpidirect/examples/shared.rst

 Although this example does not include a simulation built with GHDL, it is a test and the introduction to the next example.
 In this test, two separate shared libraries are built from C sources, both including a function named ``ghdl_main``.
 Then, in a main C application, both shared libraries are dynamically loaded at the same time, and both are executed (one after the other)

-This example tests whether symbol ``ghdl_main`` is visible in the shared libraries, and whether the same symbol name can be loaded from multiple shared libraries (and use them) at the same time.
+This example tests whether symbol ``ghdl_main`` is visible in the shared libraries, and whether the same symbol name can be loaded from multiple shared libraries (and used) at the same time.

 ..
 TIP::
   If the symbol is not found, try adding `-g`, `-rdynamic` and/or `-O0` when building the shared libraries.
 Tools such as ``objdump``, ``readelf`` or ``nm`` can be used to check if a symbol is visible.
 For instance, ``objdump -d corea.so | grep ghdl_main``.

 ..
 HINT::
   Building multiple designs as separate artifacts and dynamically loading them at the same time is a naive approach to multi-core simulation with GHDL.
 It is also a possible solution for coarse grained co-simulation with Verilator.

+.. _COSIM:VHPIDIRECT:Examples:shared:shghdl:

 :cosimtree:`shghdl <vhpidirect/shared/shghdl>`
 **********************************************